I Ran over My iPad, My Mother Died, Then the Shit Got Real:

 I am pleased that you are provided for, but have some opinions regarding what you might do.
 The secrecy over the past year, the malicious/hateful tone of the will and its result will have negative repercussions.

 I assume you had to promise to fulfill his wishes and that this must be very difficult for you.
 I understand doing so at some level was comforting to him, during his waning months.
 He was filled with grief, helplessness and rage.
 This colored his behavior and decisions.
 At some level, he relished pushing people away and cutting them out of his life.
 This was his habit for as long as I can remember.
 I even had to advise him not to cut Helen (his sister) out of his life when she asked him for $35 for a desk lamp at her garage sale, when she moved to Florida.
-Karen, he has used you to get at us.
+K, he has used you to get at us.
 This is not what you need as you recover from therapy.

 Mary would be absolutely horrified by what he did to the family.
 Of this, I am sure and you know this is true.
 She feared he would make a mess of things if he survived her.
 As they are both at rest, she is not here to make things right and I think his rage has died with him.